Master Git Reset, Rebase, and Cherry-Pick

 Similar Prompts

-Define a comprehensive Git strategy adapted to your team: branching model, conventions, code review and release management.
+Define a complete Git strategy adapted to your team: branching model, conventions, code review, and release management.